abarichello/bfheroesFesl/README.md

 #### TXN = NuLookupUserInfo, game client/server => FESL server
-This message is sent to retrieve basic information about a user.
+This Packet is to GET basic information about a user.

 |Key                       |Example value              |Note                              |
 |--------------------------|---------------------------|----------------------------------|
 |userInfo.*i*.userName     |xXx_1337Sn1per_xXx         |Names of the characters to lookup |
 |userInfo.[]               |1                          |Amount of characters to lookup    |

-#### TXN = NuLookupUserInfo, FESL server => game client/server
+#### TXN = NuLookupUserInfo, Retrive info about User .
+ClientID / EA ID (not working anymore)
+and Account Name
+=> Request By both client & gameServer

 |Key                       |Example value              |Note                              |
 |--------------------------|---------------------------|----------------------------------|